Career Development (K) Awards

 Applications for career development awards must be responsive to AHRQ's mission, which is to produce evidence to make health care safer, higher quality, more accessible, equitable and affordable, and to work with HHS and other partners to make sure that the evidence is understood and used.
 Within the mission, AHRQ’s specific priority areas of focus are:

-Please review the Research Objectives or Research Career Training Objectives section (under Section I of the funding opportunity announcement (FOA)) to note additional guidance.
+Please review the Research Objectives or Research Career Training Objectives section (under Section I of the Notice of Funding Opportunity (NOFO)) to note additional guidance.
 After reviewing this information, contact the AHRQ program officer listed below for further consultation.

 What is the role of the mentor on a K award?